ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-“Generation after generation, savs an
+Generation after generation, savs an
 eloquent writer, have felt ns we feel, and
 their fellows were as active in life as ours
 are dlw.
 I hey passed away as a vapor,